andybbruno/TSXor/README.md

 Builiding the code
 -----------------
-The code has been tested on MacOS 10.15.4 using `clang` version 11.0.3.
+The code has been tested both on Linux and MacOS.

 No dependencies are needed.